rackerlabs/support-how-to/content/rackconnect/using-dedicated-load-balancers-with-rackconnect-v20.md

 information discusses several available options with dedicated load balancers.

-### F5 Load Balancers
+### F5 load balancers

-When you use your cloud servers to host an application that scales up and down (for example, the web tier of an application), it is important to have a method for adding and removing cloud servers from their associated load balancer pool(s).
+When you use your cloud servers to host an application that scales up and down (for example, the web tier of an application), it is important to have a method for adding and removing cloud servers from their associated load balancer pools.
 If you use an F5 BIG-IP Local Traffic Manager (LTM) with RackConnect, you can specify the load balancer pool name that a cloud server should be placed in when it is created.
 When you delete the cloud server, it will automatically be removed from the pool.

-With RackConnect, there are two ways that you can automatically associate your cloud servers with one or more load balancer pools on your BIG-IP LTM:
+With RackConnect, you can automatically associate your cloud servers with one or more load balancer pools on your BIG-IP LTM by using one of the following options.

-#### Option 1 - Metadata
+#### Metadata option

 When creating a cloud server, use the metadata option to specify the pool or pools.